 Broccoli Cheddar Soup

 This broccoli Cheddar soup is super delicious, has a silky texture that hits the spot on any day.
-Use and extra-sharp cheddar!
+Use extra-sharp cheddar for best flavor!

 - Prep Time: 30 mins